MicrosoftDocs/SupportArticles-docs/support/dynamics-365/supply-chain/warehousing/you-cannot-cancel-work-on-user-error.md

 ---
 title: You can't cancel work that is on a user
-description: You can't cancel work that is on a user
+description: Provides a resolution for the You cannot cancel work that is on a user error.
 author: Mirzaab
 ms.date: 04/15/2021
 ms.topic: troubleshooting